MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-to-web.md

 ms.author: davidi

 ---
-# Connect to a Web page from Power BI Desktop
+# Connect to a web page from Power BI Desktop
-You can connect to a Web page, and import its data into Power BI Desktop, to use in your visuals and in your data models.
+You can connect to a web page, and import its data into Power BI Desktop, to use in your visuals and in your data models.

 In Power BI Desktop, select **Get Data > Web** from the **Home** ribbon.

 ![](media/desktop-connect-to-web/connect-to-web_1.png)

-A dialog appears, asking for the URL of the Web page from which you want to import data.
+A dialog appears, asking for the URL of the web page from which you want to import data.

 ![](media/desktop-connect-to-web/connect-to-web_2.png)